oznogon/gattaibushido-public/rules/03_basic_play.md

 # Conflict Type 3: The Throwdown

 **PLAYTEST NOTE:** This new project's goal now is to bring the game BACK in line with the Dueling system from Motobushido.
 Playtest response on this has been almost unanimous: the game drifted too far from its roots.
 I've heard you loud and clear, and now I'm bringing it back.
 Woot!

+## Throwdown Basics

+### Throwdown Flow / Rundown

+## Step 1: Initiative

+## Step 2: Establishment Questions

+Misc questions for the pilots similar to duels in Moto:

+### Pick Sides and Declare Leaders

+There are two sides to every Throwdown, usually Coach vs Pilots but also occasionally Pilots vs Pilots instead.
+All players who wish to be involved should declare what side they are fighting on.

+Each side must also declare a Throwdown Leader.
+This player is responsible for managing the flow of their side of the action, and also gains the benefit of additional potential bonus draws.
+Others can back up their leaders with their own actions, but only the Leader gets bonus draws at the start.

+The Leader role is *usually* given to whichever member of the conflict that either started the fight, or was instead specifically targeted by whoever else started the fight.
+This is usually an obvious choice, but if not, take a moment to discuss and set roles.

+Note that Throwdown Leader is a temporary role, and does not need to be connected to the established Team social hierarchy in any way unless the players wish to do so.
+In other words, Red doesn't have to be the leader of every throwdown, and in fact the game is more fun if she frequently just assists!

+### Does She Fight for Her Team, or for Herself?

+For each Pilot that is leading a side of the Throwdown, Coach should ask every *other* player at the table, as a group: "Does this Pilot currently fight for her own goals, or for those of her Team?"

+Other players should answer aloud and honestly.
+The answer both sets crucial tone for the fight, and also determines how many bonus cards that leader will draw.
+If there's a voting tie, Coach breaks it.

+### Determine Draws and Strike Ranges

+**Pilots:**

+* **Bonus Draw (Side Leader Only):** Based on the answer to above questions.
+If you fight for the Team, your draw equals your Synch stat.
+If you fight for yourself, your draw equals your Solo stat.
+* **Strike Ranges:** Based on who started the fight.
+If your team started the action, members use their Steel stat.
+If the fight was brought to them, members use their Flesh stat.

+**Coach:**

+* **Bonus Draws:** Coach draws the invested cards from the stacks of each of his present-and-involved Threats.
+* **Strike Range:** Coach's Strike Range is equal to the Threat Rating of the highest-rated involved Threat, plus one for each additional Threat involved.

+### Draw and Redistribute Hands

+With all the establishment settled, it's time to draw.

+**Pilots:** First the leader draws cards = her bonus draw, determined above.
+Then, all other involved Pilots on her team can choose to give the leader any number of cards from their own current Hands.
+Finally, the leader must then give those Pilots back an equal number of cards (but they don't need to be the same ones).

+**Coach:** Draw your Bonus draw as stated above, you are now ready to play.

+## Step 3: Play

+Play in one to three rounds of escalating stakes:

+1. The Confrontation
+2. The Struggle
+3. The Final Attack

+Each side goes back and forth playing and escalating until one side concedes.

+### Taking Turns

+### Taking Actions

+#### Play Actions

+#### Support Actions

+### Escalating Stages and Stakes

+### Scoring Points

+## Step 4: Resolve

+Notes:

+* "The rumble option" happens here

+# Conflict Type 4: The Robo Rumble

+## Rumble Basics

+misc notes:

+* initiated *after* a throwdown, picking up immediately

+### Rumble Flow / Rundown

+(steps are continued from the throwdown process)

+## Step 5: Rumble Escalation!

+## Step 6: Assemble BGM / Final Form

+## Step 7: Extended Play

+## Step 8: Resolve